 American presidents wield unfathomable power.
 There is truth to Lord Acton’s famous dictum that “power tends to corrupt, and absolute power corrupts absolutely.”
 But Robert Caro, the great biographer of U.S. President Lyndon Johnson, offered this wise observation about power that I find even more psychologically useful: “Although the cliché says that power always corrupts, what is seldom said … is that power always reveals.”

 Presidential power does not grant presidential impunity.
 The use of presidential power informed by empathy, fairness, and justice can lead to moral leadership; the abuse of presidential power can lead to tyranny.
-Two of the most powerful and smart behaviors any U.S. president can exhibit are sorely lacking in the president-elect: judgement and restraint.
+Two of the most powerful and smart behaviors any U.S. president can exhibit are sorely lacking in the president-elect: judgment and restraint.

 Just because he — alas it has so far always been a he — can do virtually anything he wants doesn’t mean that he should do anything he wants.
 How presidents treat those who are less fortunate, those with whom he disagrees, and those who are different in every possible meaning of the word — that’s the true measure of the leader.
 The president-elect, who has denigrated Mexicans, mocked the disabled, vilified his opponents, and whipped up hatred has shown plenty of recklessness and little leadership.